ztp1977/API_Docs_en/README.md

 > 2. Provide screenshot of trading volume for the past 30 days or VIP/corporate status with other Exchanges;
 > 3. A short presentation of your market-making strategy.

-*If your have any question about using API, contact api_service@huobi.com please.

 # Websocket API(Market)

 * [General](https://github.com/huobiapi/API_Docs_en/wiki/WS_General/WS_General)